DevrexLabs/memstate/Memstate.Examples.GettingStarted/_10_QuickStart/readme.md

 ```

 ## Executing queries
-You can use either ad-hoc linq queries passed as lambdas to the engine or you can write strongly typed query classes.
+You can  write strongly typed query classes.

 ```csharp